 At the end of orientation, Foreign Service Officers (FSOs) receive their first assignments, which will govern the type of specialized training that follows.
 For FSOs that may include training in consular affairs, political-economic tradecraft, public diplomacy, or resource management.
 Any required language training can last for an additional six to nine months.
 Overall, newly hired FSOs can expect to spend from three months to one year in training before departure for their first overseas assignment.

-Foreign Service Officer candidates who can document creditable veterans' service by submitting form DD 214 will be given additional points on the Register: 0.175 for a five point standing and 0.35 for a 10 point standing.
+Foreign Service candidates who can document creditable veterans' service by submitting form DD 214 or other certification will be eligible to receive additional points on the Hiring Register: 0.175 for a five-point standing and 0.35 for a 10-point standing.

-In all cases these points are added after you pass the Oral Assessment.
-You will receive instructions on how to claim these points after the Oral Assessment.
+In all cases points are awarded once a candidate has passed the Oral Assessment.
+Instructions on how to claim these points are provided at that time.

 While knowing a foreign language is not a requirement to be considered for the Foreign Service, demonstrated proficiency in a language will enhance a candidate’s competitiveness on the Register by giving a slight increase in points.
 Beginning with the June 2012 FSOT cohort, generalist candidates can receive .17 bump-up points for any one language listed here (pdf) if they pass a telephone language test at a speaking level 3 after passing the Oral Assessment.
 The following eight languages are currently eligible for higher bump-up points: Arabic; Chinese (Mandarin); Hindi; Persian (Dari); Persian (Farsi); Pashto; Urdu; and Korean.
 Candidates testing in the eight languages eligible for higher points need only a level 2 speaking ability (as measured on the telephone test) to obtain the .17 language bump up points.